joerg/LabViewGitEnv/README.md

 	git merge feature master

 GIT will not call LVMerge.exe at first but will try to do an internal merge which will fail.
-You will have to use
+You will then have to use

 	git mergetool -t labview